Amatofrancesco99/Amatofrancesco99/README.md

 ***
 ### 🧐 Something more about me
 I'm a <strong>data science student</strong> (Master degree), at the [University of Pavia](http://webing.unipv.eu/home/).<br>
-Meanwhile, I am learning more about: artificial intelligence, machine learning, data analysis, statistics, cloud computing and development of web-apps.<br>
+Meanwhile, I love to learn more about: AI, ML, DL, data analysis, statistics, code performance, cloud computing and development of web-apps.<br>
-During my free time I like *coding* in many application fields, *reading books* and *play videogames*.
+During my free time I *code*, *read books* and *play videogames* (my favourite one is definitively [RDR2](https://www.rockstargames.com/reddeadredemption2/)).

 ***
 ### 🔭 What I am actually working on
-Actually I'm developing an OpenMPI implementation of the well known K-Nearest Neighbors (Machine Learning) algorithm.
+Actually I'm developing a system capable of detecting the dates when a crop field has been manured, using satellite data.

 ***
 ### 🏅 Knowledge badges